amir-samiee/chemical_equation_balancer/README.md

 <br/>
 <br/>

-# How to enter my reaction?!
+# How to enter my reaction?
 You can enter your reactions in 8 different forms:
 ```
 1) reagents = products